AaronDayrit/AaronDayrit/README.md

 ## About me

 Hello, world.
-I'm Andre Specht, a full-stack developer and IT instructor based in Winnipeg, Canada.
+I'm Aaron Dayrit, a full-stack developer and IT instructor based in Winnipeg, Canada.

 I'm a passionate developer focused on crafting beautiful and functional